dsuttler/spring2020_projects/README.md

 # spring2020_lab4

-This lab was intended for us to create and implement constructors in C++ classes/structs.
+This folder will house all of the projects I have written in CS252 Problem Solving & Programming II.
-In this specific lab we used structs.
+This class was taught in C++ therefore all projects are written in C++.